 Our Board members are independent of all stakeholder groups, provide valuable expertise and support us with our vision to be an exemplary trust port offering world class services, working with all stakeholders for a flourishing Haven.

-The Board consists of ten members; two executive members – Chief Executive Neil Glendinning and Mike Dunn, Harbour Master – and eight non-executive members.
-The Secretary of State for Transport appoints the Chairman and four non-executive members and the Authority appoints three non-executive members and two executive members.
+The Board consists of nine members; one executive director – Chief Executive Sarah West – and eight non-executive directors.
+The Secretary of State for Transport appoints the Chairman and four non-executive directors and the Authority appoints three non-executive directors and two executive directors.

 Non-executive appointments are advertised against a specific criteria and members serve a 3-year term, which is renewable once.